Nutrition Strategies for Sustainable Performance

 Building a Performance Plate

-Examples of carbohydrate-rich foods include: oatmeal, bread, rice, pasta, bagels, granola, potatoes, and most fruits.
-Lower fibre foods that digest quickly might be best before training, while complex carbohydrates that tend to be high fibre are great for meals after training or when you’ve got plenty of time before your next session.
+Examples of carbohydrate-rich foods include: porridge/oatmeal, bread, rice, pasta, bagels, granola, potatoes, and most fruits.
+Lower fibre foods that digest quickly might be best before training, while complex carbs that tend to be high fibre are great for meals after training or when you’ve got plenty of time before your next session.

-Colourful foods give your body the vitamins and minerals it needs to stay healthy.
+Colourful foods give you the vitamins and minerals you need to stay healthy.
 They help support your immune system, reduce inflammation, and boost your recovery after training.

 Some of Maddie’s favourites include bananas, avocado, snap peas, carrots, and berries, but the possibilities are endless!
 Some of these foods might also be a carb source, and that is perfectly fine.
 I’ll take a toasted bagel with eggs AND a side of fruit, please!